-Ref.[1] requires: Requirement 25: Commissioning programme

-The operating organization shall ensure that a commissioning programme for the plant is established and implemented.

-6.21.6.22.
-Notwithstanding the contractual arrangements for the supply of a new plant, the operating organization should [CR36]ensure that a comprehensive commissioning programme is established and implemented to demonstrate that the plant has been constructed as specified and may be operated in a safe manner.
+- 6.22.
+Notwithstanding the contractual arrangements for the supply of a new plant, the operating organization should ensure that a comprehensive commissioning programme is established and implemented to demonstrate that the plant has been constructed as specified and may be operated in a safe manner.
 Details of the establishment and implementation of the commissioning programme are given in Ref.
-Commissioning for Nuclear Power Plants Specific Safety Guide IAEA Safety Standards Series No. SSG-28 [10].

-6.22.
-In view of its role in the subsequent operating phase of the plant, the operating organization should verify that the commissioning programme checks as exhaustively as possible the characteristics of the plant; specifically, the commissioning programme:

-should confirm that the plant as built conforms to design assumptions and requirement and is consistent with the provisions of the safety analysis report: should ensure that the plant meets the requirements of the regulatory body; should demonstrate that the operating instructions and procedures are consistent with the design assumptions and requirements and the physical configuration and provide an opportunity for operating personnel to improve their competence; and should supply information and data necessary to verify the adequacy of provisions made for implementing the management programmes.
+[10]. - 6.23.
+In view of its role in the subsequent operating phase of the plant, the operating organization should verify that the commissioning programme checks as exhaustively as possible the characteristics of the plant; specifically, the commissioning programme: - should confirm that the plant as built is consistent with the provisions of the safety analysis report; - should ensure that the plant meets the requirements of the regulatory body; - should demonstrate the validity of operating instructions and procedures and provide an opportunity for operating personnel to improve their competence; - should supply information and data necessary to verify the adequacy of provisions made for implementing the management programmes. - 6.24.

-6.23.
-Deleted.
 When commissioning activities are conducted under the responsibility of the supplier or other groups, the operating organization should make the necessary arrangements to review and approve these activities at all stages.
 On completion of a stage of activity, regulatory approval should be obtained by the operating organization before moving on to the next stage.
-More details in SSG 28 6.24. deleted